XcalableMP/manual/en/tutorial-global.rst

 XMP provides several directives to parallelize the sequential code.

-Data Mapping
+Data mapping
 -------------------------------------------------------
-The user use the nodes, template, distribute, and align directives to specify data mappong among nodes.
+The user uses the nodes, template, distribute, and align directives to specify data mapping among nodes.
 XMP directives start with "#pragma xmp" in XMP/C, and "!$xmp" in XMP/Fortran.

 * XMP/C program (incomplete)